Aliases for VAMP8 Gene

 External Ids for VAMP8 Gene

 This gene encodes an integral membrane protein that belongs to the synaptobrevin/vesicle-associated membrane protein subfamily of soluble N-ethylmaleimide-sensitive factor attachment protein receptors (SNAREs).
 The encoded protein is involved in the fusion of synaptic vesicles with the presynaptic membrane.[provided by RefSeq, Jun 2010]

 GeneCards Summary for VAMP8 Gene

-VAMP8 (Vesicle-Associated Membrane Protein 8) is a Protein Coding gene.
-Among its related pathways are Platelet activation and Vesicle-mediated transport.
+VAMP8 (Vesicle Associated Membrane Protein 8) is a Protein Coding gene.
+Among its related pathways are Normal wtCFTR traffic / ER-to-Golgi and Platelet activation.
 GO annotations related to this gene include syntaxin binding and SNAP receptor activity.
 An important paralog of this gene is VAMP3.

 UniProtKB/Swiss-Prot for VAMP8 Gene